 Read more »

 One of the most common types of engines used is the piston engine.
 They are among the most popular engines that are sought for cars and other vessels in the United States as well as in other countries.
 However there are variations in the types of engines that are used in the United States, as some vessels require a rotary engine.
 To those who are novices in this type of industry, a piston engine and a rotary engine may appear the same, but they are not.
 There are some distinct differences between them that you should be familiar with.
-In this article, we will go over some of the differences of the two.
+In this article, we will explain you the difference between rotary engine and piston engine.

 Read more »